-Bolivia arrests ex leader in crackdown on opposition
+Bolivia arrests ex-leader in crackdown on opposition

 Two ministers in Áñez’s government were also arrested on Friday, including former Justice Minister Alvaro Coimbra, who had helped lead the prosecution of Morales’ aides.
 A former defense minister and others also have been accused.

-New Justice Minister Iván Lima said that Áñez, 53, faces charges related to her actions as an opposition senators, not as former president.
+New Justice Minister Iván Lima said that Áñez, 53, faces charges related to her actions as an opposition senator, not as former president.

 Interior Minister Eduardo del Castillo denied it was an act of persecution, saying the case arose from a criminal complaint of conspiracy and sedition filed against her in November, the month she left office.